 Jon holds a BSBA from Georgetown University, where he majored in Marketing and minored in Spanish and a MBA from the University of Southern California.
 He also studied abroad at the La Pontificia Universidad de Chile in Santiago, Chile and La Universidad de Salamanca in Salamanca, Spain.
 He is nearly fluent in Spanish.
 He spends his free time skiing and traveling whenever and wherever possible.

-Paul is a Vice-President at the Fidelity Foundation in Boston working with non-profit organizations around the country.
+Paul is a Vice-President at the Fidelity Foundation outside Boston working with non-profit organizations around the country.
 The Foundation encourages strong management and self-reliance in non-profits.
 Prior to joining the Foundation in 2000, Paul was in corporate real estate for 15 years, at Fidelity Investments, QVC Networks in Pennsylvania, and Citibank and Chemical Bank in New York City, managing people, projects, and properties.
 A Registered Architect, Paul has a degree in English Literature from Swarthmore College, a Master of Architecture from Columbia University, and an MBA from New York University.

 All roads in Robin’s life lead to co-founding Thinking Beyond Borders.
 Born and raised near San Francisco, he discovered at an early age that youth can affect the disparities and challenges of our world.
-Robin also learned the need to truly understand a problem before proactive changes can be made.
+Robin also learned the need to truly understand a problem and oneself before proactive changes can be made.
 He sees Thinking Beyond Borders as the actualization of those lessons.

 Jackson is an associate in the Real Estate Finance and Lending & Structured Finance groups at Troutman Sanders LLP in Washington D.C.
 As an associate at Troutman, Jackson has assisted various national, regional, and local banks and other financial institutions in real estate construction financing including lending transactions to residential and commercial developers, permanent real estate loans, loans for health care facilities and loans to 501(c)(3) non-profit corporations.
 Jackson has also represented a broad array of financial institutions and mezzanine lenders in sophisticated secured and unsecured financing transactions including bridge financing, mezzanine financing, acquisition financing and asset-based financing ranging in transaction size from $1,000,000 to $1,500,000,000.
 Additionally, Jackson has served as pro bono general legal counsel for several 501(c)(3) non-profit corporations.